 - Having opportunity to contribute and share

-- Critically analyse their own and others actions
+- Critically analyse their own and others actions by providing constructive feedback.

 - Develop a positive and responsive attitude towards their own well being and others.